amilab

 Accepting New Graduate Students

 Amila Buturovic's research interests span the intersections of religion and culture, primarily in the context of Islamic societies.
-Her latest book concerned the spaces and culture of death in Bosnia and Herzegovina, analyzing the continuity and discontinuity in eschatological sensibilities, epigraphic texts, and commemorative practices in Bosnian cultural history.
-Currently, she investigates the interconfessional health culture in the Ottoman Balkans, focusing on esoteric healing manuals and the occult tradition of amulets, talismans, and herbals in Ottoman Bosnia.
+Her latest book dealt with the spaces and culture of death in Bosnia and Herzegovina, analyzing the continuity and discontinuity in eschatological sensibilities, epigraphic texts, and commemorative practices in Bosnian cultural history.
+Currently, she investigates the interconfessional health culture in the Ottoman Balkans in relation to the history of magic, focusing on both written and material culture, from esoteric healing manuals to the occult tradition of amulets, talismans, and herbals.

 More...